The Naslund-Mann Graduate School of Writing

 - You may matriculate into the terminal MFA after earning the MAW or Graduate Certificate

 Master of Arts in Writing

 - A master’s degree offered on the low-residency model

 - Two intensive semesters plus a capstone residency

-- Tracks in creative and professional writing
+- Tracks in creative writing and professional writing and editing

 - You can earn the MAW on the way to completing the MFA, earning two master’s degrees for about the same tuition cost as earning the MFA alone